 Since good physical strength and capacity are essential for conception, improper diet patterns followed by our generation impacts fertility.
 Diet abnormalities, to call such diet patterns, vitiate hormones, deplete tissues and strength and impact the quality of sperms and eggs.

 Nourishment is an oft forgotten factor in fertility.

 Q: Can you please summarise the benefits of Yoga in Fertility?

-Yogasana, breathing techniques and meditation can stimulate and relax the blood flow to the pelvic area, uterus and digestive organs.
+A. Yogasana, breathing techniques and meditation can stimulate and relax the blood flow to the pelvic area, uterus and digestive organs.
 Yoga reduces stress, strengthens immune system, improves ovarian functions, improves blood flow to uterus, and corrects hormonal imbalance.